Learn More: US Visa

 Required Documents to Apply

 Puerto Rico is a self-governing commonwealth of the United States.
 It is located in the Caribbean, east of the Dominican Republic.
 Just like all Caribbean islands, Puerto Rico is a tropical paradise that welcomes tourists with unbelievably beautiful beaches and plenty of activities to engage in.
 As you can imagine, you can go scuba-diving and snorkeling, but you can enjoy more extreme water sports as well.
 If you are a golf enthusiast, you will find the facilities for that.
 Plus, you can gamble at one of the casinos.
 However, nothing beats seeing bioluminescent lights.
 The best place to experience is in the bay in La Parguera.
 Just make sure that it is a new moon.
 Renting a kayak will provide a better view - you shouldn't miss it.

 Before you travel to Puerto Rico, you need to see whether or not you need a visa to access the islands.
-The visa policy of Puerto Rico is the same as for the United States, so things are pretty clear.
+The visa policy of Puerto Rico is the same as with the United States, so things are pretty clear.
 First of all, five countries are given general visa exemption, which means that their citizens can enter Puerto Rico without a visa and without any kind of pre-approval.
 At the same time, 38 countries are visa-exempt as a part of the visa waiver program.
-Nevertheless, the 38 nationalities are required to obtain an ESTA before departure, and they can stay on US soil for up to 90 days.
+Nevertheless, the 38 nationalities are required to obtain an ESTA before departure - they can stay on US soil for up to 90 days.
 All the other nationalities are required to get a visa at the nearest US embassy.

 We regret that we cannot help you any further, and we hope that the information above is useful.